antonyh/randonomicon/_posts/2020-08-13-css-typography.markdown

 Don't make the text too small.
 This is relative to the device size and use but as a general rule a line of text shouldn't be longer than 60-80 characters for best flow and ease of reading.

-Conversely don't make it too big either as it inhibits speed reading and forces scrolling.
+Conversely, don't make it too big either as it inhibits speed reading and forces scrolling.

-Some font faces work best on displays, others are intended for printing, and some only look right at large sizes.
+Some font faces work best on displays, while others are for printing, and some only look right at large sizes.
 As a preference, this site avoids webfonts to not require an additional download.

 Third party font services track your visitors.
-If it's possible and you must have a particular typeface because of brand or stylistic reasons host the font yourself.
+If it's possible, and you must have a particular typeface because of brand or stylistic reasons, then host the font yourself.
 Make it part of the site and don't rely on external hosting.

 The general rule is to use sans-serif for headers and titles, serif for body copy, and fixed width for code.
 More commonly the headings are fancy sans-serif with the main text as a simplified typeface that looks better at smaller sizes.

 ## Line spacing / line height

 The gaps between the lines of text are more important than are often given credit.
-Too much and it looks loose, but too close and it's hard to read.
+Too much and it looks loose; but too close, and it's hard to read.
 Pick a spacing that balances this, which may vary depending on the styles chosen.
 Don't be tempted to compromise the spacing because of space issues.
 A good starting point is 1.25 or 1.5.

-Alternatively set line height, ensuring it's large enough for your text plus the required gap.
+Alternatively set line height, ensuring its large enough for your text plus the required gap.